isomerpages/moe-bendemeerpri/_curriculum/Aesthetics.md

 	<tr><br></tr>
 	<tr>
 		<td rowspan="4">
-			<h5><em>Outreach Programme</em></h5>
+			<h5><em>Outreach Programme</em></h5>  <br>
 			Working on the community approach, the school continue to reach out to our school partners.
 In conjunction tothe major festivals celebrated in school, through a tiered approach, different levels of students designed and created mementos for the non-teaching staff and the canteen vendors.
 		</td>
 		<th> Level </th>
 		<th> Theme </th>